xtophs/dcos-multi-agent-type/README.md

 * Custom Mesos attribute HasDisk is defined as "true"

 ## Deploy from Azure CLI
+To provision a cluster simply run:

+deploy.sh -l <location> -g <resourceGroupName> -d <dnsLabel>

+The dnsLabel parameter is used as the dnsLabel for the agent pool Azure Load Balancer.
+The dnsLabel for the masters' load balancer, which is used for SSH access to the master nodes, appends an 'm' to the dnsLabel.

 [Other custom ACS templates](https://github.com/anhowe/acs/tree/master/dcos-attacheddisks) fail to deploy because line feeds get lost in translation from customData in the template to user-data.txt on the VM to cloud-config.txt on the VM.

 This template create the customData from the YAML templates.
 The templates are written to make sure translation all the way to cloud-config.txt goes well.
 Note the double \\ in